Copyright © Media Law International 2020. All Rights Reserved.

 Dentons Rodyk is noted by peers for its focus on multiple areas of media, from entertainment law and gaming to publishing and broadcast.
 The practice is popular among clients including joint venture parties, content creators, start-ups and individual talent.
 The team works on digital distribution agreements, mobile media arrangements, merchandising and sponsorship deals.

 Colin Ng & Partners has its primary emphasis on copyright matters connected with media and entertainment.
 Department head Stephen Soh advises on contentious and non-contentious cases in segments that include film and music.
 The practice is known for its advice on commercial exploitation of intellectual property rights, sponsorship and brand management, film-making and broadcasting.
 The team also drafts licensing, distribution and financing agreements.

-Sports and media specialist Harry Elias Partnership is one of the few firms that focus on all aspects of sports.
+Sports and media firm Eversheds Harry Elias is one of the few firms that focus on all aspects of sports.
 Lawyers have extensive experience establishing and reorganising sports associations.
 The team also advises on international regulations and requirements for various sports.
 Key practitioners include Andy Lem and Koh Tien Hua who also act for publishing clients in cases of defamation.

 media lawyers are skilled at developing new licensing and transactional frameworks and strategies.
 With in-depth experience, the team regularly drafts and reviews media, software and related technology agreements.
 The full-service firm is appointed by entertainment sector clients in cases involving intellectual property and regulatory matters.

 Pinsent Masons MPillay

 Rajah & Tann